-On Saturday, 25 March, a new temporary contemporary art space will open along the Vistula River in Powiśle, one of Warsaw’s most historic neighborhoods.
+On Saturday, 25 March, TBA21 announced their new cooperation: a new temporary contemporary art space along the Vistula River in Powiśle, one of Warsaw’s most historic neighborhoods.
 Situated near the Copernicus Science Centre and the Warsaw University Library, the Museum on the Vistula will host exhibitions and events, providing a meeting point for all until the Museum’s new building in Plac Defilad opens in 2020.

 Designed by renowned Austrian architect Adolf Krischanitz, the Pavilion has been made available to the Museum through a collaboration with the Vienna-based Thyssen-Bornemisza Art Contemporary (TBA21) foundation.
 Common exhibition projects are planned in the future.